Biking Trails

 Access: Hutchinson Rd., Haines Rd, Skyline Parkway

-Visit City of Duluth Parks & Recreation for more information and trail maps.
+Visit City of Duluth Parks & Recreation and the Cyclists of Gitchee Gummee Shores (COGGS) for more information, trail maps and current conditions.

 Duluth has more than 130 city parks.
 Explore parks nestled in pristine forests, unique playgrounds, urban gardens and beautiful parkland throughout the city.